Wade bags triple-double in finale, but Nets top Heat

 D’Angelo Russell, who ended his rookie season by appearing in Kobe Bryant’s last game in 2016 with the Los Angeles Lakers, led the Nets with 21 points.

-After Brooklyn took a 63-47 lead into halftime, Russell hit three 3-pointers in a span of 46 seconds as the Nets extended their lead to 75-50 less than two minutes into the third quarter.
+After Brooklyn took a 63-47 lead into halftime, Russell hit four three 3-pointers in the first two minutes of the third quarter, including three in a span of 46 seconds, as the Nets extended their lead to 75-50.
 Brooklyn brought a 92-71 edge into the fourth.

 Miami opened the fourth on a 13-5 run and was within 97-84 when Wade re-entered the game with 7:20 left.